hexojs/site/source/docs/internationalization.md

             └── index.md

 ```
-For this index files you only need to define layout in the frontmatter so your index page is rendered using that layout.
+For these index files you only need to define the layout property in the frontmatter so your index page is rendered using that layout.

-You can add the alias to your default language index so / redirects to your default locale e.g. /de/
+You can also add the alias property so / redirects to your default locale e.g. /de/

 ```
 ---